SunnfolkStudent/Jokern_VR/Assets/Art/README.txt

 3. Check if the Models position is correct to absolute Zero.
 (is model centered)

+4. Check if any faces are seethrough

 If any of these are wrong, they must be rexported from Blender correctly.

-4. Extract Materials & Textures
+5. Extract Materials & Textures
-5. Consolidate Materials & Textures
+6. Consolidate Materials & Textures
-6. Apply Materials & Textures
+7. Apply Materials & Textures

 ## Prefabs
 1. Add the 3D model to the Art_Library Scene